-At the shareholder’s written request the Company shall within 7 (seven) calendar days from the date of the receipt of the request provide the shareholder with access to and/or copies of the following documents: the Articles of Association, sets of annual and interim financial statements, annual and interim reports of the Company, auditor’s/audit company’s reports and reports on audit, minutes of the Meeting or other documents containing resolutions of the Meeting, lists of the shareholders, lists of the members of the Board, other documents of the Company, which have to be public according to laws, provided that such documents are not related to the Company’s commercial (trade) secret or confidential information.
+At the shareholder’s written request the Company shall within 7 (seven) calendar days from the date of the receipt of the request provide the shareholder with access to and/or copies of the following documents: the Articles of Association, sets of annual and interim financial statements, management reports of the Company, auditor’s/audit company’s reports and reports on audit, minutes of the Meeting or other documents containing resolutions of the Meeting, lists of the shareholders, lists of the members of the Board, other documents of the Company, which have to be public according to laws, provided that such documents are not related to the Company’s commercial (trade) secret or confidential information.

 The Company shall grant the shareholder access to other information of the Company and, at the shareholder’s request, systematise information according to the indicated criteria and/or provide copies of documents, if such information and documents are necessary for the shareholder to meet the requirements prescribed by other legal acts and when the shareholder ensures the confidentiality of such information and documents.